Delete all the contents of a file without deleting the file itself.

 -include string[]

-Clear only the specified items from the Path. e.g. "*.txt"
+Clear only the specified items. e.g. "*.txt"

 -exclude string[]

-Omits the specified items from the Path e.g. "*.txt"
+Omit the specified items. e.g. "*.txt"

 -filter string